 As the curator of the Sixth Floor Museum Gary Mack holds a role in overseeing exhibits offered for the public's review.
-However, Mack's feasible desire to use a photograph to assert improbable associations render his opinions untenable.
+Yet Mack's feasible desire to use a photograph to assert improbable associations render his opinions untenable.
 Mack attributes in my view more importance to this photograph than reasonable and some who advocate conspiracy have their favorite self-determined important picture as well but each hypothesis is often championed by unverified claims.

 "But there’s another photograph that remains relevant and gripping five decades later, in a different way, and relatively few have seen it."i (Gary Mack)

 All the evidence is important, yet we must be critical in our value of any single item, a photograph of Lee Harvey Oswald firing a weapon could support the article's ideas.
 Yet officials do not possess one, nor do they possess a single witness who conclusively identified Lee Harvey Oswald in the sniper's nest.ii Despite speculation of the photograph's importance, it remains one of many used to support a hypothesis.
 Among the others is the Altgens 6, favored by those who view Oswald among the blurred figures despite the contending evidence and some purport the Moorman photograph contains a hidden assassin but all the photographs mentioned are similar.
 Each cannot alone prove or dispute Oswald's guilt and without verified evidentiary support each photograph is not currently vital.

 "MacCammon, who died in 2005, captured a moment that says so much about the soon-to-be- accused assassin...Do innocent people take guns to movies, assault a police officer and try to shoot him?"
 (Gary Mack)